da-kurlzzzzz/CV/Sergey_Nikitich_Zarechnev.md

 <!-- translation start -->
 ## Personal Profile

 Sociable, able to quickly learn new skills.
 Experience working in a team specializing in software development.
 Experience teaching programming languages (C, C++, Python) as well as computer science to students of schools and universities.
-Have experience writing programs for physical modeling and test cases for them.
-Managed multiple servers running on Linux machines.
+Experience writing programs for physical modeling and test cases for them.
+Managed multiple servers running on Linux machines, including a personal server with nginx (website hosting), OpenSSH (remote control and filesystem tunneling), taskserver (timetable management), syncthing (file synchronization) with minimal downtime.

 ## Employment Experience: 1 year 4 months + private teaching since 2018